Affiliate Disclosure: As an Amazon Associate, we may earn commissions on qualifying purchases from Amazon.com.

 - Energy-efficient LED light, no fluorescent bulbs to fade labels or diminish your wines' flavor.

-- Adjust shelves to accommodate various bottle sizes, great for red wine, white wine, and champagne.
+- Adjustable shelves to accommodate various bottle sizes, great for red wine, white wine, and champagne.

 This wine fridge has 6 removeable racks and can be set to any temperature between 41°F – 64°F (5°C – 18°C) using the front mounted controls and digital display.
 The double paned glass door ensures that your wine collection is kept at a constant temperature while being protected from UV light.